 “I grew up across the street from Mondawmin Mall, where today’s riots began,” The Atlantic’s Ta-Nehisi Coates reflects in an essay published April 27.
 “My mother was raised in the same housing project, Gilmor Homes, where Freddie Gray was killed.
 Everyone I knew who lived in that world regarded the police not with admiration and respect but with fear and caution.”

-Coates writes about a pattern of disproportionate police scrutiny and unbridled brutality committed against Baltimore’s African American community—a pattern that, once again, Why the sudden distress on behalf of Baltimore businesses? did not develop in a vacuum.
+Coates writes about a pattern of disproportionate police scrutiny and unbridled brutality committed against Baltimore’s African American community—a pattern that, once again, did not develop in a vacuum.
 As in so many other American cities, crime is high in Baltimore’s black neighborhoods.
 So is unemployment.
 As Rob Wile notes in a piece for Fusion, just 42% of the residents in Freddie Gray’s neighborhood have jobs.

 On the flip side, property values and median income are low.
 High school graduation too, college matriculation even lower.
 Quality of life mirrors a city falling apart.

 This is why outside concern for the physical state of Baltimore rings hollow.
 Why now?
 Why the sudden distress on behalf of Baltimore businesses?
 We, as a country, had no problem watching the city deteriorate over the last half-century.